olaniyan4m/Thenga-Project/FIREBASE_SETUP_GUIDE.md

 firebase projects:list

 # Switch project if needed
-firebase use pezela-business
+firebase use Thenga-business
-firebase use pezela-store
+firebase use Thenga-store
 ```

 ---